teacherbuknoy/francisrubio/src/collections/posts/2022-12-25-building-websites-with-vanilla.md

 ## Conclusion.

 HTML, CSS, and JavaScript are all powerful on their own.
 In reality, frameworks are just there to make our jobs easier for us, and make everything abstracted and less verbose.
-But considering the trade-offs frameworks have, we must first look out and think if its really worth it.
+But considering the trade-offs frameworks have, we must first look out and think if it's really worth it.

 The Antares Programming redesign is almost complete.
 I’m estimating around 80% of the site is complete at the time of writing.
 And right now, my front-end JS is sitting at around 4.68kb minified but not yet optimized, so every functionality across all pages are bundled within one JS file.
 I expect that to be smaller if I separate them across multiple bundles.
 And that’s a testament to the fact that vanilla JS can be made more performant than frameworks.
 Why not give it a try in your next project?
 It can be a fun challenge and a rewarding experience.